searchblox/hr-xml-indexer/README.md

     "pageSize": "10", // Number of results per page

-    "showAutoSuggest": "true" // turn off autosuggest by setting this value to false
+    "showAutoSuggest": "true" // turn off autosuggest by setting this value to false "resumeCandidates": [   // list down all the xml files, place all the xml files in this "Abhik",            // plugin "plugin/data/results/" directory
+        "AkshataKothiwale",
+        "AlexSpears201405cProfileBA",
+    ]